 Q. What is your only comfort in life and in death?
 A. That I am not my own but belong — body and soul, in life and in death — to my faithful Savior Jesus Christ.
 These are the opening lines of the most famous question and answer of probably the most famous catechism of the sixteenth century: the Heidelberg Catechism of 1563.
 Within a few months of its appearance, Heinrich Bullinger, leader of the Reformed church in Zurich, was hailing it as “the best catechism ever published.”
-It was soon translated from German into Latin, Dutch, English …
+It was soon translated from German into Latin, Dutch, English, French, Greek, and …

 Dr. Lyle D. Bierma is the Jean and Kenneth Baker Professor of Systematic Theology at Calvin Theological Seminary in Grand Rapids, Michigan.
 He is author of An Introduction to the Heidelberg Catechism.